pebreo/pebreo.github.io/midgame/part3-polyamory.md

 **Greater sexual and emotional needs fulfilled** Finally, let's not forget the potential for a richer tapestry of experiences.
 Polyamory/ENM when approached with honesty and emotional maturity, can offer a broader spectrum of sexual and emotional fulfillment.
 Imagine the possibility of exploring diverse desires and finding intimacy in ways that a single partner might not be able to fully satisfy.
 This exploration doesn't diminish the primary relationship; instead, it can add a vibrant layer of experience, leading to a more well-rounded and fulfilling emotional life.

-**The Bottom Line:**  Polyamory/ENM offer an intriguing possibility in the quest for marital stability.
-By fostering honest communication and potentially fulfilling a wider range of emotional needs, they could hold the key to reducing divorce rates.
-However, they are not a magic bullet.
+**The Bottom Line:**  Polyamory/ENM is not a magic bullet.
 The success of these partnerships hinges on emotional maturity, a commitment to growth, and the ability to navigate societal stigma.
 It's not for everyone though.

 ## TLDR